COUNCIL’S ROLE IN EMERGENCY MANAGEMENT

 Depending on the severity of the emergency and the response required, Victoria Police will direct Mitchell Shire Council to open and set up the Municipal Emergency Coordination Centre (MECC).
 The MECC is where Council's emergency resources are managed.

 The location of a significant emergency may mean that residents are unable to return to their homes for a period of time.
-Based on local need, Council may then open a Relief Centre in a suitable location.
+Based on local need, Council may then open an Emergency Relief Centre in a suitable location.

-The function of a Relief Centre is to provide immediate support to people affected by the emergency, and may include food, shelter and registration, and act as a community meeting place.
-Relief Centres are opened in safe locations after all details of the specific emergency situation are known.
+The function of an Emergency Relief Centre is to provide immediate support to people affected by the emergency, and may include food, shelter and registration, and act as a community meeting place.
+Emergency Relief Centres are opened in safe locations after all details of the specific emergency situation are known.

 The Municipal Emergency Coordination Centre (MECC) is the Council-managed facility for the coordination of additional resources as required by the response agencies during the emergency.
 It is set up in Mitchell Shire Council's Broadford Offices.
 The person in control of the MECC is the Municipal Emergency Response Coordinator (MERC).
 This role is undertaken by the Officer in Charge of the Seymour Police Station or Deputy.

 The MERC is responsible for planning at a local level to ensure the response is appropriate and that all emergency support agencies are coping with the demand.
-Representatives from Victoria Police, CFA, SES, Ambulance Victoria and relevant Shire staff are in attendance in the MECC and have clearly defined roles.
 The MECC is responsible for the provision of human and material resources within the Shire, or if required may be set up to assist a neighbouring municipality.

 The Municipal Emergency Resource Office (MERO) is a Council staff member responsible for the coordination and provision of municipal resources (earth moving equipment, water tankers, other equipment) and as a liaison with agencies within the municipality to provide whatever resources are required to successfully combat the emergency at hand.
 The MERO will be situated in the MECC during an emergency.